 Bonefish Fishing: In Pursuit of the Legendary Ghost

 Today, these incredibly elusive fish are considered to be among the world’s premier fly game fish and are highly sought after.
-In Florida they are under conservation watch and fishing for them is strictly a catch and release activity.
-Bonefish recreational fishing is also important to Florida’s economy.
+In Florida, they are under conservation watch and fishing for them is strictly a catch and release activity.
+Bonefish recreational fishing is also very important to Florida’s economy.

 Bonefish Fishing Locations